 * * * * * *

-1.5.7 Notwithstanding any Dispatches of the System Resource in accordance with the CAISO Tariff, the CAISO shall have the right to issue operating orders as defined in Section 37.2.1.1 of the CAISO Tariff to the System Resource either directly or through the Host Balancing Authority Area for emergency or contingency reasons, or to ensure the CAISO’s compliance with operating requirements based on WECC or NERC requirements and policies (e.g., WECC’s Unscheduled Flow Reduction Procedure).
-However, such operating orders may be issued only within the range of the CAISO-accepted Energy and Ancillary Services, Bids for a given Operating Hour (or the applicable “sub-hour” interval).
+1.5.7 Notwithstanding any Dispatches of the System Resource in accordance with the CAISO Tariff, the CAISO shall have the right to issue Dispatch Instructions or Operating Instructions as defined in the CAISO Tariff to the System Resource either directly or through the Host Balancing Authority Area for emergency or contingency reasons, or to ensure the CAISO’s compliance with operating requirements based on WECC or NERC requirements and policies (e.g., WECC’s Unscheduled Flow Reduction Procedure).
+However, such Dispatch Instructions or Operating Instructions may be issued only within the range of the CAISO-accepted Energy and Ancillary Services, Bids for a given Operating Hour (or the applicable “sub-hour” interval).

 1.5.8 If there is no Dynamic Schedule in the CAISO’s Day-Ahead Market or RTM, the dynamic signal must be at “zero” (“0”) except when in response to CAISO’s Dispatch Instructions associated with accepted Ancillary Services or Energy Bids.

-1.5.9 The Scheduling Coordinator for the Dynamic System Resource must have the ability to override the associated Dynamic Schedule in order to respond to the operating orders of the CAISO or the Host Balancing Authority.
+1.5.9 The Scheduling Coordinator for the Dynamic System Resource must have the ability to override the associated Dynamic Schedule in order to respond to the Dispatch Instructions or Operating Instructions of the CAISO or the Host Balancing Authority.

 1.5.10 Unless the Dynamic System Resource (1) is implemented as a directly-telemetered Load following functionality, (2) is base-loaded Regulatory Must-Take Generation, (3) responds to a CAISO intra-hour Dispatch Instruction, or (4) is an Eligible Intermittent Resource, the Dynamic Schedule representing such resource must follow WECC-approved practice of 20-minute ramps centered at the top of the hour.
 The CAISO does not provide any special Settlements treatment nor offer any CAISO Tariff exemptions for dynamic Load following functionalities.